 This course emphasizes fundamental principles in the fields of physics and chemistry, the importance of these principles, and their influence on modern life.
 PHYS 141 is for the non-science major.
-Class meets 3 hours per week and is primarily a lecture-based course with 2 labs weekly.
+Class meets 5 hours (3 hours lecture and 2 hours lab) per week and is primarily a lecture-based course with 1 lab weekly.
 Prerequisites: Placement into ENGL 101 and MATH 108.
 Notes: A lab is required for this course.
 Some sections will require a separate lab, while other sections will include the lab.
 [T] IAI: P9 900L